 KONGSBERG's senior management and most important decision makers must have their own economic interests directly related to the development and improvement of KONGSBERG.
-To this end, in 2006. the Board adopted a performance-based salary scheme that includes approximately 90 managers.
-The scheme will continue in 2016, in a slightly adjusted form.
-The objective of the scheme is for managers who perform well over time to achieve an average performance-based salary of 20-30 per cent of base salary.
+To this end, in 2006. the Board adopted a performance-based salary scheme that includes approximately.
+90 managers.
+The scheme was revised in 2016 and will be continued in 2017.
+The objective of the scheme is for managers who perform well over time to achieve an average performance-based salary of 20-30 per cent of basic salary.